WaelOGC/futureSelfapp/docs/11-payments-and-billing.md

+**Title**: Payments, Checkout, and Billing Flow
+**Status**: Draft
+**Version**: 1.0
+**Owner**: FutureSelfApp Team
+**Last Updated**: 2024-12-19
+**Applies To**: Billing, Payments

+---

-# Payments, Checkout, and Billing Flow: Future Self
+# Payments, Checkout, and Billing Flow: FutureSelfApp

-This document defines the payments, checkout, and billing system for Future Self.
+This document defines the payments, checkout, and billing system for FutureSelfApp.
 It establishes the logic, flow, and principles for handling credit purchases, subscriptions, and billing transactions.
 This is a conceptual system architecture document, not a technical implementation guide.

 ## Payments Philosophy